xi/git-tickets/README.md

 -	[github] is much more than a ticket system and offers (among other things) hosting, a web interface, permission management, and project discovery.
 -	A web interface is used instead of editing plain text files.
--	A seperate authentication system is used.
+-	A separate authentication system is used.
 -	Github is a single point of failure.
-You can not easily migrate to another hoster.
+You cannot easily migrate to another hoster.

 ### How does git-tickets compare to mailing lists?